Wariʼ language: COMP sentences

-Copular Sentences
+Copular sentences

 Wariʼ does not have a copula verb, so sentences that would use this instead have what would be the adjective become the verb.

 Definiteness

-Wariʼ does not have any articles.
+Wariʼ does not have any article.
 Definiteness or indefiniteness can be expressed by either the use of demonstratives or verbal inflectional clitics containing the object.
 However this latter option does not always distinguish definiteness, as indefinite objects can also be marked in the inflectional clitics.